openwfm/wrf-sfire-docs/docs/clusters_guide.md

     math-alderaan-osg    up 1-00:00:00     14   idle math-alderaan-c[16-28,30]
     clas-dev             up   infinite      1   idle clas-devnode-c01

-Real-time system status including temperature, load, and the partitins from `sinfo`, is available in [News and Status Updates](./updates/).
+Real-time system status including temperature, load, and the partitions from `sinfo`, is available in [News and Status Updates](./updates/).

-## Custom application software
+## Custom Application Software

 Additional software can be installed as modules.
 Software in a module is on the system all the time, "loading" a module just changes your environment to make it available to you.
 Software modules need to be compatible with the operating system, and the modules on our different clusers are generally different.
 See [modules](../modules) for more information.